CSahithya/Trading-and-Bidding-System/README.md

-# PTBS-SER515-CS
+# PTBS
- Author: Sahithya Cherukuri (scheru20) --
+ Author: Sahithya Cherukuri
-SER 515
  ## Product Trading and Bidding System

 #### The System Functioning is as follows: